Updated on: August 11, 2023

 6. Proton VPN — Best Free Gaming VPN

-Proton VPN has the best free plan for gaming (and also the best free plan on the market) — it’s one of the only free plans that allows unlimited data, so you can use it to game as much as you want.
+Proton VPN has the best free plan for gaming (and also one of the best free plan on the market) — it’s one of the only free plans that allows unlimited data, so you can use it to game as much as you want.

 The free plan limits you to servers in the US, the Netherlands, and Japan, so most users won’t be able to use a nearby server to get fast speeds.
 Even so, I enjoyed good speeds when connected to these servers from my location (Romania).
 Plus, I love how the free plan includes VPN Accelerator, a unique feature that boosts speeds on distant servers using speed-enhancing technologies — in my tests, it increased my speeds by a whopping 45%!